Ramya-Viswanath/University-strategic-plans-analysis/README.md

 	- `data/university-lists`: This directory contains the manually created CSV files with data about the universities (country, continent, year of establishment, ranking, etc.)
 - `pre-processing`: This directory contains the python scripts for pre-processing the data
 - `analysis`: This directory contains the .ipynb notebooks used to perform the data analysis
-- `admin`: This directory contains the project management documents (meeting agendas and minutes, time sheets etc.)